A Former Helicopter Mechanic Talks Electric Bikes

 Did you ride an ebike before you started at Pedego Victoria?

 My wife and I bought Pedego electric bikes about two and a half years ago.
 I’d been on the search for a long time and nothing really impressed me.
-I was looking for an electric bike with everything on it and when I walked into the Pedego Victoria shop and met Charles I thought “Bingo!
+I was looking for an electric bike with everything on it and when I walked into the Pedego Victoria shop I thought “Bingo!
 These are exactly the type of electric bikes I’ve been looking for.”

 What are the similarities between helicopter and ebike maintenance?